 An N95 respirator is a respiratory protective device designed to achieve a very close facial fit and very efficient filtration of airborne particles.
-In addition to blocking splashes, sprays and large droplets, the respirator is also designed to prevent the wearer from breathing in very small particles that may be in the air.

-The ‘N95’ designation means that when subjected to careful testing, the respirator blocks at least 95% of very small test particles.
+The ‘N95’ designation means that when subjected to careful testing, the respirator blocks at least 95% of very small (0.3 micron) test particles.
 If properly fitted, the filtration capabilities of N95 respirators exceed those of face masks.
 However, even a properly fitted N95 respirator does not completely eliminate the risk of illness or death.